 Apply power to the board again.
-Listen for any stressed sounding buzzing or humming, and check that neither the 7805 nor the IRF740 get excessively hot.
+Listen for any stressed sounding buzzing or humming,

 Check that the power LED still lights.

 If you hear any angry sounding buzzing turn the power off immediately and check the orientation of C1!
 The circuit should run almost silently, with only a very faint "crackling" sound.